 Sharing Voice Over Audition or Assignment Details

 No matter how excited you may be about your latest big-name voice over audition or contract, it’s essential to keep the details to yourself.
-Most VO assignments will contain a non-disclosure agreement (NDA) that prohibits you from sharing such information, and doing so would violate the agreement.
+Most voice over assignments will contain a non-disclosure agreement (NDA) that prohibits you from sharing such information, and doing so would violate the agreement.

 Even without a non-disclosure agreement, it is common courtesy and practice to treat information you receive during a voice over audition or contract as confidential.